TUDelft-PRIME-Books/Linear-Algebra/Chapter4/BasisAndDimension.md

 \Row{A} =  \Row{E}.
 $$

 For an echelon matrix it is very easy to find a basis of the row space.
-As in {prf:ref}`Ex:RowSpaceEchelonMatrix`, we can just take the nonzero rows (written as columns).
+As in {prf:ref}`Ex:RowSpaceEchelonMatrix`, we can just take the non-zero rows (written as columns).
-The nonzero rows are the rows that start with a pivot, so we find
+The non-zero rows are the rows that start with a pivot, so we find

 $$
 \operatorname{dim}\Row{A} = \operatorname{dim}\Row{E}= \text{ number of pivots } = \operatorname{dim } \Col{A},